 Note

 Workspaces and other API Management features

-Workspaces are designed to be self-contained to maximize segregation of administrative access and API runtime.
-There are several exceptions to ensure higher productivity and enable platform-wide governance, observability, reusability, and API discovery.
+Workspaces are self-contained to maximize segregation of administrative access and API runtime.
+To ensure higher productivity and enable platform-wide governance, observability, reusability, and API discovery, several exceptions exist.

 All resources in an API Management service (for example, APIs, products, tags, or subscriptions) need to have unique names, even if they're located in different workspaces.
-There can't be any resources of the same type and with the same Azure resource name in the same workspace, in other workspaces, or on the service level.
+You can't have resources of the same type and with the same Azure resource name in the same workspace, in other workspaces, or on the service level.

-• Developer portal - Workspaces are an administrative concept and aren't surfaced as such to developer portal consumers, including through the developer portal UI and the underlying API.
-APIs and products within a workspace can be published to the developer portal, just like APIs and products on the service level.
+Developer portal - Workspaces are an administrative concept and aren't surfaced as such to developer portal consumers, including through the developer portal UI and the underlying API.
+You can publish APIs and products within a workspace to the developer portal, just like APIs and products on the service level.

+Note